jhorne12345/coding-assignments/playframework/starwars-api.md

 * You must use only the tools provided by Play 2.5 - do not import any other libraries.

 What we are looking for:
 * We are interested in the readability, modularity, and testability of your implementation.
-Please imagine that this small example is going to turn into a larger application with 30+ endpoints and struture your code accordingly.
+Please imagine that this small example is going to turn into a larger application with 30+ endpoints and structure your code accordingly.

 Do not commit your example onto a public repository.
 Please send us a zip file of your code.
 We will compile it locally and run it.